dhis2-metadata/HIV_CS/docs/hiv_cs-design.md

 - Initial case report: the Data Elements related to the Key population identification are the same
 - Visit stage:
   - STI data elements are the same
   - Viral hepatitis: Data Elements related to the testing, date and result are the same

+Implementers need to be mindful of privacy and confidentiality concerns related to patient data being linked from a Prevention tracker to a Case Surveillance Tracker.
+Some data elements that carry sensitive patient information, such as a patient's key population status, may need to be removed if a patient record is linked.
+Furthermore, linking between Prevention and Case Surveillance Trackers would not be advised if privacy, security and patient confidentiality could not be ensured (see Chapter 2: Prevention and Chapter 6: Digital health data of WHO's 2022 'Consolidated guidelines on person-centred HIV strategic information' for further details).

 ![Structure for an integrated Prevention/Case Surveillance Tracker Program](/resources/images/integrated_prev_cs_structure.jpg)